goodatbingo/brand/README.md

 **Energy patterns:** I'm most creative in the morning.
 I do my best systems thinking before noon.
 Afternoons are for execution, collaboration, and meetings that need less cognitive load.

 **Collaboration preferences:**
-- I love whiteboarding (physical or Miro).
+- I love whiteboarding (physical, MURAL or Miro...whatever makes stickies).
 It's how I think through complex problems.
+I'm also a LUMA certified Facilitator.
 - I default to async communication for efficiency, but sync for alignment on complex topics.
 - I'll often reframe or rephrase things to ensure shared understanding—this isn't questioning you, it's ensuring we're solving the same problem.
 - I ask "why" a lot.
 Not to challenge authority, but to understand constraints and surface assumptions.